wardi/wardi.github.io/_pages/bad_apple.md

 <img src="/images/commands.svg" height="600" alt="LCD commands">

-When RS is high we can send character codes to display memory or data into CGRAM.
-When RS is low we can set the display memory (DDRAM) or CGRAM address, clear the screen or issue other cursor and display commands.
+When RS is low we can set the
+display memory (DDRAM) or CGRAM address, clear the screen or issue other cursor and display commands.
+When RS is high we can write character data to display memory (DDRAM) or send pixel data into CGRAM.

-Rearranging the table into a grid like the character codes above we can see there are some unused values and commands with duplicate
+This code table can be expanded into a grid like the character ROM grid above:
-values:

 <img src="/images/command-grid.svg" height="600" alt="LCD command grid">

+We can see there are some unused values, like most of the function set range and part of the set DDRAM address range.
+There are also some commands with duplicate values like cursor or display shift commands and return home.

 ## Command compression